Welcome to the Non-Communicable Diseases, Emergency Care and Mental Health module of the HEAT Programme.

 Taking these trends into consideration, the Ethiopian Federal Ministry of Health has included this module on Non-Communicable Diseases, Emergency Care and Mental Health in the education and training of it’s Health Extension Practitioners.

 With the launch of the HEAT programme in 2010/2011, rural health extension workers (HEW) in Ethiopia received training in mental health and childhood developmental disorders for the first time.
 An evaluation of the initial HEAT mental health materials (provided as module book part 2 in the link below) revealed a need for more training in early detection, particularly in children, and specific support in tackling the stigma that often leads to affected individuals being concealed by their families.

-In response to this finding, a team of researchers from The Open University and Addis Ababa University, in collaboration with the Ethiopian Federal Ministry of Health, produced additional training materials that can be used in conjunction with the original HEAT module.
+In response to this finding, a team of researchers from The Open University and Addis Ababa University, in collaboration with the Ethiopian Federal Ministry of Health, produced additional training materials for use by Ethiopian HEWs in conjunction with the original HEAT module.

-The team produced five short training videos, modelling an HEW interviewing mothers of children with autism or intellectual disability to demonstrate skills in early detection, supportive counselling and problem solving.
-The videos are produced in Amharic (the official Ethiopian language) – a version with English transcripts and subtitles is also available on this website.
+The research team produced five short training videos, modelling an HEW interviewing mothers of children with autism or intellectual disability to demonstrate skills in early detection, supportive counselling and problem solving.
+The videos are produced in Amharic (the official Ethiopian language) – a version with English transcripts and subtitles is also available.

-In addition, a ‘Mental Health Pocket Guide’ was produced that reinforces the training provided in the associated HEAT module, and extends training in childhood developmental and mental health problems.
-The ‘Mental Health Pocket Guide’ will be available on this website in due course in both English and Amharic.
+In addition, a ‘Mental Health Guide’ was produced that reinforces the training provided in the associated HEAT module, and extends training in childhood developmental and mental health problems.

-All these materials are free to use or can be adapted to suit the local context.
-If you download the module, pocket guide or videos, we would very much appreciate hearing from you.
+All these materials are free to use and/or can be further adapted to suit the local context.
+If you download the module, guide or videos, we would very much appreciate hearing from you.
 Let us know, via email, how you are making use of these materials in your own mental health practice or programme.